auto-pts/auto-pts/README.md

 **Recover autoptsserver after exception**

-After python exception caught, kills **all** existing processes of PTS.exe, Fts.exe on Windows machine, cleans temporary PTS workspaces, and tries to restart autoptsserver.
-So if you need 2 autoptsserver instances, e.g. for MESH tests, this is the proper way to run them with recovery:

-    $ python autoptsserver.py -S 65000 65002 --recovery
+Autoptsserver can recover itself after python exception or after request received from autoptsclient.

-If you have YKUSH hub, you can run with option --ykush, so recovery steps will include re-plugin of PTS dongles:
+If you have YKUSH hub, you can run server with option --ykush, so recovery steps will include re-plugin of PTS dongles:

-    $ python autoptsserver.py -S 65000 65002 --recovery --ykush 1 2
+    $ python autoptsserver.py -S 65000 65002 --ykush 1 2

 where 1 and 2 are numbers of YKUSH USB ports (More about [YKUSH hub](https://www.yepkit.com/products/ykush)).